20 athletes added to TOPS list for 2024 Olympics, total rises to 148 - ExBulletin

 At a meeting of the Ministry of Sports’ Mission Olympic Cell (MOC), seven Olympic and six Paralympic disciplines were identified for support under TOPS.
 More athletes will be added to the TOPS list at the next MOC meeting later this month.

-The MOC, which was reconstituted earlier this month with seven more former international athletes, gathered here for the first time after the Tokyo Olympics.
+The MOC, which was re-established earlier this month with seven more former international athletes, gathered here for the first time after the Tokyo Olympics.

 The ministry said the lists of athletes for the Core and Development Groups were jointly prepared by the TOPS team and the respective national sports federations.